fabiogallo01/ing-sw-2024-dicarlo-falcone-foini-gallo/README.md

    - Press "Modify Run Configuration..."
    - In "Programs arguments" insert:
       * X.X.X.X stands for server's IP (Default: localhost => It only works for clients launched on the same machine as the server)
-      * TUI or GUI for playing with such UI (Case insensitive, default: GUI => Start GUI if no parameter is insert)
+      * TUI or GUI for playing with such UI (Case insensitive, default: GUI => Start GUI if no parameter is inserted)
    - Press "Apply" or "Ok"
 4. Press "Run"

 __DISCLAIMERS:__
-+ The jar has only been tested on Windows and macOS systems, so the correct execution of the jars from Linux is not guaranteed.
++ The jar has only been tested on Windows, so the correct execution of the jars from macOS and Linux is not guaranteed.
 + If the client is running with TUI, it's not guaranteed that the colors will actually work, it depends on the terminal used (support or not ANSI escape codes).

 ## License